nikitavoloboev/data/databases/blockchain/ethereum.md

 - [Lua Cash](https://www.lua.cash/) - Issue a token in 1 click.
 Your custom ERC20 on Polygon in less than a minute, <$0.1 in fees.
 - [cairomate](https://github.com/a5f9t4/cairomate) - Structured, dependable legos for starknet development.
 - [Ying-Yang](https://github.com/exp-table/ying-yang) - Pay on Ethereum, mint on Starknet.
+- [Aegis](https://github.com/Chainstride-Capital/aegis) - Ethereum smart contracts to shield you from bad actors and mempool snipers when listing a new token on a decentralized exchange.